victor-smirnov/memoria-site/content/en/docs/applications/aiml/index.md

 ## What is "Hybrid AI" in Memoria?

 Historically, by Hybrid AI people meant something related to Khaneman's [Dual process theory](https://en.wikipedia.org/wiki/Dual_process_theory) or any combination of "intuitive reasoning" (shallow, fast and wide System 1) and "symbolic reasoning" (deep, slow and narrow System 2) that are expected to _complement_ each other.
 LLMs turned out to be well-hybridizable with many different technologies, not limited to symbolic reasoners and databases.
-So, interests in ANNs is fuelling _secondary_ interest in technologies that previously have been resting in an oblivion.
+So, interests in ANNs is fueling _secondary_ interest in technologies that previously have been resting in an oblivion.

 In Memoria, the meaning of this term is slightly different (but not contradicting).
 Memoria project follows the intuition that there is no any specific "secret" in human intelligence in particular, and in intelligence in general: at the end of the day (after all possible _optimizations_ have been applied) it's all about resources -- _compute_ and _memory_.
 This position should not be confused with Sutton's [The Bitter Lesson](http://www.incompleteideas.net/IncIdeas/BitterLesson.html).
 While both are similar in wording and final resolutions, Memoria implies that _resources are always limited_, and that makes huge difference: _problem-specific optimizations do matter_.
 Ultimately: